MonliH/nimble-engine/readme.md

 # py3ditor

 py3ditor (pronounced pie-editor), is a baic 3d editor written in python.
-It renders the 3d models using OpenGL and low level GLSL shaders.
+It renders the 3d models using low level GLSL shaders (with OpenGL).

 ## running